 Modern Europe, Modern Germany, History of Sexuality, Legal History, History of Democracy

 Samuel Clowes Huneke is an award-winning historian of modern Europe, with a focus on the social and political history of twentieth-century Germany.
 He is broadly interested in how everyday life intersects with and shapes the relationships between citizens and states.
-His research foci include the history of gender and sexuality, legal history, and the history of dictatorship and democracy.
+His research focuses on the history of gender and sexuality, legal history, and the history of dictatorship and democracy.
 Dr. Huneke received a B.A. summa cum laude in German and Mathematics from Amherst College, an M.Sc. with Distinction in Applicable Mathematics from the London School of Economics, and a Ph.D. in History from Stanford University.

 He is also the author of A Queer Theory of the State, published by Floating Opera Press in October 2023 as part of its Critic’s Essay Series.
 The volume asks how queer theory can wed its critically anti-normative impulses to the empirical need for a state.
 In answering this question, it argues that the state is an integral component of a politics that seeks to subvert and undo the oppression of queer lives.